Your browser is not supported or outdated so some features of the site might not be available.

 12°

 Unfortunately, this monitor has a poor horizontal viewing angle.
-The curved screen helps compensate for this by bringing the sides of the screen closer to your field of view, but if you're sitting close to the screen, the sides appear faded and washed out.
-It's not ideal for co-op gaming or sharing content, either.
+The curved screen helps compensate for this by bringing the sides of the screen closer to your field of view, but it's still a bad choice for co-op gaming or sharing the screen with someone next to you.

 4.7